 6. Pay your respects to the Peter Iredale shipwreck at Fort Stevens State Park.

-7. Try zip-lining at High Life Adventures.
+7. Try zip-lining with High Life Adventures.

-We have not been to High Life Adventures yet, but a good friend went recently with her older children (a tween and a teen) and had a great time.
-This park is also located north of Cannon Beach, closer to Astoria, about half an hour from downtown.
+We have not yet been to High Life Adventures, but a good friend went recently with her older children (a tween and a teen) and had a great time.
+This park is also located north of Cannon Beach, closer to Astoria, about half an hour from town.
 The experience includes access to more than a mile of zip lines — through trees, over ponds, and around and over a lake — and one of the lines even lets you take a dip in the water!
 It’s fun for the whole family; tour length depends on participants, but is usually between one and two and a half hours.

 8. Learn about America’s famous explorers at the Lewis and Clark National Historical Park and Fort Clatsop replica.

-History comes alive at the Lewis and Clark National Historical Park, where you can explore a replica of Fort Clatsop similar to the 1805–1806 winter encampment of the Corps of Discovery expedition.
+History comes alive at the Lewis and Clark National Historical Park, where you can explore a replica of Fort Clatsop patterned after the 1805–1806 winter encampment of the Corps of Discovery expedition.
 The park, located in Astoria, has a fabulous interpretive center, ranger-led programs (including Junior Ranger), trails and nice picnic areas, and even educational demonstrations at the fort during peak visitation times.
 Pets are also welcome in the park and on the trails, which is nice if you are traveling with your canine companion.

 9. Grab dinner and enjoy the beach town vibe in downtown Cannon Beach.